How to Install Yarn on Ubuntu

 A package (sometimes called a module) is a self-contained piece of code.
 To function correctly, a package may rely on other packages called dependencies.

-To Install a dependency, use the following syntax:
+To install a dependency, use the following syntax:

-yarn add [package-name]
+yarn add [package_name]

 The command above adds the latest version of the specified package.